TheWolverine - Report Card: Grading Michigan Wolverines Football In A Loss To Wisconsin

 Michigan Football Rushing Offense: F

-Michigan managed 47 yards on 19 carries, including a grand total of 11 rushes for the backs.
-Redshirt sophomore Hassan Haskins came into the game averaging 7.9 yards per carry and rushed once for six yards, while frosh Blake Corum picked up five yards on only seven carries.
+Michigan managed 47 yards on 19 carries, including a grand total of 11 rushes for the backs, which gained just 32 yards.
+Redshirt sophomore Hassan Haskins came into the game averaging 7.9 yards per carry and rushed once for six yards, while frosh Blake Corum picked up five yards on seven carries.

-The Wolverines managed only four rushes of four yards or more and 2.5 yards per carry, and were held out of the end zone on fourth and two feet in the first half, going shotgun.
+The Wolverines managed only four rushes of four yards or more, averaged 2.5 yards per carry overall, and were held out of the end zone on fourth-and-two-feet in the first half, going QB sneak shotgun.
 Wisconsin dominated the line of scrimmage and forced U-M to throw.

 Michigan Football Passing Offense: D-